25th anniversary of Hamas: Khaled Mashal's speech

-Behind Mashaal was an emblem of an M75 missile and a large portrait of Hamas founder Ahmed Yassin.
-As he spoke, the crowd chanted slogans calling on Hamas’s armed wing, Izzadin Kassam, to fire rockets next time at Haifa.
+Behind Mashal was an emblem of an M75 missile and a large portrait of Hamas founder Ahmed Yassin.

 Reactions

-Palestinian Authority's reaction
+Palestinian Authority

 Palestinian Authority President Mahmoud Abbas announced Sunday, 9 December 2012, that he planned to head to Cairo soon to resume reconciliation talks with Hamas but did not condemn the statements by Hamas.
 “Reconciliation [with Hamas] is dear to us and the unity of our people,” Abbas told the Arab League in Doha, Qatar.

-Hamas leader Khaled Mashaal agreed.
-He told an audience at Gaza’s Islamic University that “responsibility for Palestine is bigger than one faction alone...
+Mashal agreed, telling an audience at Gaza’s Islamic University that “responsibility for Palestine is bigger than one faction alone...
 Hamas cannot do without Fatah and Fatah cannot do without Hamas.”

-The two Palestinian groups have been rivals since Hamas threw Fatah out of Gaza in a bloody coup in 2007.
-Hamas is also opposed to Fatah’s recognition of Israel along the pre-1967 lines.

-Israel's reaction
+Israel

 Prime Minister Benjamin Netanyahu stated Sunday, 9 December 2012 that “Khaled Mashaal has revealed Hamas’ real face, while Palestinian Authority Chairman Mahmoud Abbas hides behind him by not condemning remarks to destroy Israel.”

 Prime Minister Netanyahu told the Cabinet meeting Sunday morning, “Yesterday we were re-exposed to our enemies' true face.
 They have no intention of compromising with us; they want to destroy the state.
 They will fail, of course; in the annals of the history of our people, we – the Jewish People – have overcome such enemies.”

 Netanyahu noted that Abbas, who has fostered an image of a “peace partner” while recently declaring unity with Hamas, “has issued no condemnation, not of the remarks about the destruction of Israel, just as previously he did not condemn the missiles that were fired at Israel.”

 “To my regret, he strives for unity with the same Hamas that is supported by Iran," the Prime Minister added.

 “We in the government have no illusions.
 We want a true peace with our neighbors.
 But we will not close our eyes and stick our heads in the sand.
 We are not prepared to repeat the same mistake of a unilateral withdrawal and withdrawals that, in effect, led Hamas to take control of Gaza.”

 “I have always been astonished at the delusions of others who are prepared to continue this process and call it peace.
 You would hand over more territory, in this case in Judea and Samaria that controls Israel's cities, to the same people and the result, of course, will be a Gaza on the outskirts of Tel Aviv, Hadera and Kfar Saba.”

 Netanyahu vowed to withstand international pressure that objected to the new settlement projects for Jews in Jerusalem and the West Bank.

 President Shimon Peres shared Netanyahu’s views of Hamas but still maintained that Abbas is a “peace partner”.